 Bachelor of Arts in Economics

 Students can declare economics as a major at the economics department office in HSS 142.
 The department requires that all majors meet with an advisor each spring.
 Advisors counsel students on the selection of economics courses, as well as G.E. requirements and other courses in the University.
 Students who do not see an advisor will not be able to register for the fall semester.
-To learn more information, visit the SF State bulletin.
+To learn more information, see Bulletin: Bachelor of Arts in Economics.

 Minor in Economics

 Economics is highly complementary with a number of other disciplines and some students may choose to minor in economics while pursuing a major in another field.
 Students often decide to minor in economics after having already taken several economics courses and realizing that a few more courses will satisfy the minor requirements.
-To learn more information, visit the SF State bulletin.
+To learn more information, see Bulletin: Minor in Economics.

 Bachelor of Arts students must complete at least twelve units of complementary studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

 Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
 Alternatively, students in the Economics major can meet with a major advisor to determine which courses will satisfy the complementary studies requirement.
 Consult with your major advisor for assistance.

 Students who have earned AA-T or AS-T degrees and are pursuing a similar B.A. degree at SF State are required to fulfill the Complementary Studies requirement as defined by the major department.
 Students should consult with a major advisor about how transfer units and/or SF State units can best be applied to this requirement in order to ensure degree completion within 60 units.